TaylorBrooks314/MERN-project/README.md

 ## Unsolved Problems
 1. User can sign up without entering a password
 2. User can not delete their account
+3. Update takes two tries to work
-3. User can see other users events
+4. User can see other users events
 ## Future Enhancements
 - Utilizing weather API to show weather
 - Including a checkbox for each event so user can mark completed events